miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 settled on the simplest I could imagine.
 It has to be simple because it has to be multi-platform.
 I considered splitting the command-line Terminal up into window panes with `tmux`.

+## Making A Simple Script Easy To Understand And Use

 Ultimately, I settled on just running them invisibly in the background, outputting a local file log if you really wanted to monitor its output, you